Dynamic Phase Transition in 2D Ising Systems: Effect of Anisotropy and Defects: Acknowledgments

 \section{Acknowledgments}

-We dedicate this paper to Giorgio Parisi in celebration of his $75^\text{th}$ birthday, expressing our deepest admiration for his unparalleled contributions to the Physics of Complex Systems.
+We dedicate this paper to Giorgio Parisi in celebration of his 75th birthday, expressing our deepest admiration for his unparalleled contributions to the physics of complex systems.
 We extend our heartfelt thanks for inspiring us with his curiosity and diverse interests, which have paved the way for the application of statistical mechanical methods to a wide variety of systems.

-FE \& PB acknowledge the support of the CINECA project High Performance Computing grant pMI22\_FisCo.
-TJS is grateful to Politecnico di Milano for hospitality during his 2023 research visit.
+FE and PB acknowledge the support of the CINECA project High Performance Computing grant pMI22\_FisCo.
+TJS is grateful to Politecnico di Milano for hospitality during his 2023 research~visit.